winston-li/aws-k8s/README.md

                 .WorkerSecurityGroup
     ```

-2. CloudFormation has Parameter value < 4096 bytes limitation, since our UserData is larger than 4K, we need to place it in Resources directly.
-3. EC2's UserData must be less than 16KB, gzip our UserData first, then base64 encode it.
+2. CloudFormation has a limitation of "Parameter value < 4096 bytes", since our UserData is larger than 4K, we need to place it in Resources directly.
+In addition, EC2's UserData must be less than 16KB, so, gzip our UserData first, then base64 encode it.

-4. ToDo:
+3. ToDo:

+    (1) Figure out how to setup Master's Hostname & FQDN for coreos in AWS EC2

-   (1) WorkerAutoScale's CreationPolicy
+    (2) WorkerAutoScale's CreationPolicy

-   (2) Scaling SOP
+    (3) Scaling SOP

-   (3) Master & Worker Hostname
-   (4) FQDN of Master
-   (5) Condition & Wait while creating resources
+    (4) Condition & Wait while creating resources